sajid00001/DemoProjects/README.md

 # DemoProjects
 This repo contains my demo projects.

-These projects are failed hyper casual prototypes, so being a hyper casual and I being the sole developer, the code lacks documentation.
+These projects are market failed hyper casual prototypes, so being a hyper casual and I being the sole developer, the code lacks documentation.